Paul Wallat

-Paul Wallat (June 1, 1879 – November 24, 1964) was a German landscape artist, draftsman and sculptor.
+Paul Wallat (June 1, 1879 – November 24, 1966) was a German landscape artist, draftsman and sculptor.

 Life

 Paul Wallat was the son of the shoemaker Gustav Wallat and brother of the sculptor Gustav Wallat.
 He graduated from a painter's apprenticeship in Rostock and from 1899 to 1902 studied painting at the School of Applied Arts Hamburg.
 Between 1902 and 1909 he attended the Preussische Akademie der Künste in Berlin at the history painter Otto Brausewetter (1835-1904) and the marine- and landscapepainter Carl Saltzmann.

 In 1905 and 1906 Paul Wallat undertook a world tour on the MS "Charlotte" ("by the grace of the Wilhelm II, German Emperor"), later he often was in Holland and Belgium.
-On December 29, 1906 he received the award of the Ginsberg Foundation of the Berlin Academy.
-By 1917, he had his residence in Berlin, in 1918 he came to Gehlsdorf, a small village near Rostock (today a city district), after 1949 he went to Sønderborg in Denmark.
+On December 29, 1906, he received the award of the Ginsberg Foundation of the Berlin Academy.
+By 1917, he had his residence in Berlin, and in 1918 he came to Gehlsdorf, a small village near Rostock (today a city district).
+After 1949 he went to Sønderborg in Denmark.